 Construction crews for construction of the substation will constitute mainly skilled and semi-skilled workers.
 No construction workers will reside on site.
 It is most likely that construction workers will be accommodated within formal housing within villages and small homesteads surrounding the study area.
-It is expected that construction of the substation would begin late 2010 or early 2011 and would take 1 year to complete.
+It is expected that construction of the substation would begin in 2011 and would take 1 year to complete.